jasonhemann/21FA-CS3800/syllabus.md

 ### Teamwork and Collaboration

-I had originally stipulated that groups of at least 2 from within the same lab section. *Gradescope cannot enforce either, so I will not require them.* You can work with up to 3 others, for a total of 4 people in a group.
+You can work with up to 3 others, for a total of 4 people in a group.
 You aren't required to work with anyone else if you don't wish.
 You can work with students from any other sections you wish.
 You will submit a single submission for your entire group, and it is your responsibility to include the names of your group members.

 Do bear in mind pair programming is a central part of the undergraduate curriculum here.
 Pair programming is not intended to